 Unlike that newspaper (which generally used one font for its headlines), web designers are exercising their creative freedom to use different types of fonts.
-Some are using the more traditional bold, serif and sans-serif fonts while others take advantage of more modern styles and weights.
+Some use the more traditional bold, serif, and sans-serif fonts, while others use more modern styles and weights.

 Let’s take a look at how designers are utilizing large headlines to convey a message.
 Most don’t apply to news, per se – they’re more about branding.
 But, as you’ll see, there is more than one way to successfully approach them.